Policies and FAQs

 If we do not have a tutor available for the course you are looking for assistance in and it is one we support, please fill out the tutor request form.
 We will recruit a tutor for the course and provide you with feedback on what steps we are taking during our search.
 Another option is to inform you about alternative assistance if it is provided at another location on campus.

 Recruiting tutors for new courses can happen within minutes or may take several weeks.
 Some of our current tutors are able to add additional courses to tutor and are already trained and ready to assist right away.
 Finding new tutors varies in duration due to the number of students that have taken the course and are still on campus, when the course was last offered, our eligibility requirements, response time to emails from both students and faculty, and students’ interest and/or availability to be a tutor.
-The student may also need to complete hiring paperwork (with employment approval required by Human Resources) and four hours of tutor training before s/he would be available to tutor.
+The student may also need to complete hiring paperwork (with employment approval required by Human Resources) and four hours of tutor training before they would be available to tutor.

 Although we make every attempt to recruit tutors based on need, please be aware that this is not always possible.